posmlab/lamsa-template-model/docs/README.md

 ```

 ## Example Component Construction: Parabolic Latch
 To demonstrate the process of constructing a new component, let's step through the process of making the parabolic latch.
-The parabolic latch only differs from the rounded latch in it's shape, so we can use the rounded latch code as a template:
+The parabolic latch only differs from the rounded latch in its shape, so we can use the rounded latch code as a template:
 ```matlab
 %% rounded_latch object
 % arguments in required order: